 In 1998 the Tour was sanctioned with IMCA for the first time.
 While car counts took a dip for the first time, drivers from outside the region as far away as Tennessee, Colorado and Ohio gave the Tour a new look.

-as the largest Modified Touring Series in the world.
+Now in its 31st year, the Dakota Classic Modified Tour stays consistent with two divisions and a starting field of 30 IMCA modifieds.
+IMCA considers the series one of their “Crown Jewels” and as the largest Modified Touring Series in the world.
 Drivers from 15 or more US states and three Canadian provinces compete each year.
 Many thousands more tune into subscription live streaming for those that can’t attend the races at the track.
-Car counts in the Modified division now average over 90 cars at each Tour track.